TYPO3-Documentation/t3docs-examples/README.rst

 Sample Extension "examples"
 ===========================

+**Important:** The extension in the Extension Repository and the rendered documentation is currently outdated.
+The most recent version of this extension is 0.8.0 for TYPO3 8.

 This extension provides a number of code examples used in the TYPO3 Core Documentation.

 Refer to the documentation for more details.